-Compared to most people, those working as a Statistical Assistant tend to value Support, Relationships, and Working Conditions.
+Compared to most people, those working as a Statistical Assistant tend to value Support, Achievement, and Working Conditions.

 Most importantly, Statistical Assistants moderately value Support.
 Occupations that satisfy this work value offer supportive management that stands behind employees.

-Second, Statistical Assistants moderately value Relationships.
-Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.
+Second, Statistical Assistants moderately value Achievement.
+Occupations that satisfy this work value are results oriented and allow employees to use their strongest abilities, giving them a feeling of accomplishment.